 Interactionism (also referred to as symbolic interactionism) is a sociological framework in which human beings are viewed as living in a world of meaningful objects.
 Those "objects" may include material things, actions, other people, relationships, and even symbols.
 Interactionists see symbols as an especially important part of human communication (thus the term symbolic interactionism).
 Symbols have a shared social meaning that is understood by all members of a society.
 In the United States, for example, a salute symbolizes respect, while a clenched fist signifies defiance.
 Another culture might use different gestures to convey a feeling of respect or defiance.
-These types of symbolic interaction are classified as forms of nonverbal communication, which can include many other gestures, facial expressions, and postures (Masuda et al. 2008).
+These types of symbolic interaction are classified as forms of nonverbal communication, which can include many other gestures, facial expressions, and postures (Hall et al. 2019).

 Manipulation of symbols can be seen in dress codes.
 Schools frown on students who wear clothes displaying messages that appear to endorse violence or drug and alcohol consumption.
 Businesses stipulate the attire employees are allowed to wear on the job in order to impress their customers or clients.
-In 2005, the National Basketball Association (NBA) adopted a new dress code for the athletes who play professional basketball-one that involved not the uniforms they wear on court, but the clothes they wear off court on league business.
-The code requires
+In 2018, U.S. Tennis Open officials gave a violation to a tennis player who briefly removed her shirt and revealed her sports bra on the court, after realizing the shirt was on backwards.
+Yet male tennis players frequently change shirts without incident.
+After an outcry about the differential treatment, professional tennis organizations revised their policies to be more equitable.